spranav497/spranav497/README.md

 - 👋 Hi, I’m Pranav Sharma
 - 👀 I’m interested in ...
-Web development and electronics.
+Web development, AI&ML and electronics.
 - 🌱 I’m currently learning ...
 Web Dev and other technologies :)
 - 📫 How to reach me ...
 Hit me up on discord @pronav497